 FOR 374 – Wilderness Area Management

 My research focuses on visitor use of recreation settings and managing recreational use of natural resource areas, particularly parks, wilderness areas and similar public lands.
-As such, my research is best characterized as “human dimensions of natural resources” and involves quite a bit of social science, though in a natural resources context.
+Much of my research involves recreation visitor studies which aim to increase our understanding of:

 Martin, Steven and Daniel White.
 2013.
 Headwaters Forest Reserve 2012 Visitor Study.
 Final Research Report submitted to the Bureau of Land Management, Arcata Field Office.
 June 30, 2013.
 204 pp.